-- Negative anti-JCV (John Cunningham Virus) antibody test within the past 12 months OR prescriber attestation that member tested positive for JCV antibody test and member has been counseled on the higher risk of therapy causing a development of PML AND - For continuation of therapy requests at 24 months or beyond: Prescriber attests that member and/or caregiver has been informed about the risks of Tysabri, including that the risk of PML increases with longer treatment duration, and re-instruction on the early signs and symptoms of PML AND - 3.
-Adherence to therapy at least 85% of the time as verified by prescriber and member fill history AND - 4.
+- For continuation of therapy requests at 24 months or beyond: Member and/or caregiver has been informed about the risks of Tysabri, including that the risk of PML increases with longer treatment duration, and re-instruction on the early signs and symptoms of PML AND - 2.
+Adherence to therapy at least 85% of the time as verified by the prescriber or member medication fill history OR adherence less than 85% of the time due to the need for surgery or treatment of an infection, causing temporary discontinuation AND - 3.
 Prescriber attests to or clinical reviewer has found no evidence of intolerable adverse effects or drug toxicity [e.g., hypersensitivity reactions, hepatotoxicity, signs or symptoms of PML, development of severe infections (including pneumonias, pneumocystis carinii pneumonia, pulmonary mycobacterium avium intracellular, bronchopulmonary aspergillosis, herpes, urinary tract infections, gastroenteritis, vaginitis, tonsillitis, meningitis)]

-B. CROHN'S DISEASE
+B. CROHN'S DISEASE:

 - Documentation of positive clinical response as demonstrated by low disease activity and/or improvements in the condition's signs and symptoms [DOCUMENTATION REQUIRED] AND - 2.
-Prescribed for use as monotherapy only (not prescribed for combination use with immunosuppressants or inhibitors of TNF- α)
+Documentation Tysabri is prescribed for use as monotherapy only (not prescribed for combination use with immunosuppressants or inhibitors of TNF- α)

-C. MULTIPLE SCLEROSIS
+C. MULTIPLE SCLEROSIS:

-Documentation of positive clinical response or stable disease based on ONE of the following:

-(a) Documentation of a stable number or decrease in acute attacks (relapses) within the last 6 months
+- 1. Documentation of positive clinical response or stable disease based on ONE of the following: - (a) Documentation of a stable number or decrease in acute attacks (relapses) within the last 6 months